stan-dev/stanc3/README.markdown

 we'd get rid of the other languages and integrate the shared components.

 # To Get Started
+The project has the following prerequisites:
+- GNU Make, which you probably have already
+- OCaml programming language, version 4 or later,
+- menhir parser generator.

 To build, run
 `
 make stan